The Best Bars To Be Trapped In During A Thunderstorm

 If you’re with a date or just want to hide from scary clouds in a slightly more romantic setting, duck into NIU Wine.
 The narrow wine bar is really charming, with flickering candles on each table and one of the best wine selections in town—poured by the glass or bottle.
 It’d be a great winter bar if it actually got cold in Miami.
 NIU Wine is also part of the NIU Kitchen family, which means you can also order from a small menu of outstanding Spanish dishes.
 So feel free to linger.
 It’s much more fun than wading through the flooded Downtown streets.

 Mike's At Venetia

 If an Irish pub closed its eyes and made a wish to be on a roof, you’d get Mike’s.
 This place is located on the roof of an old apartment building right at the west end of the Venetian Causeway.
 Why do we like it for hiding from bad weather?
 Well, Mike's serves decent fried bar food and it has an indoor and outdoor patio that both stay dry.
-And since this place is right on the edge of Biscayne Bay, it offers a great view of the storm clouds blowing in off the beach.
+And since it's right on the edge of Biscayne Bay, it offers a view of the storm clouds blowing in off the beach.
 There's also a pool table and lots of TVs playing various sports to keep you occupied.

 Swizzle Rum Bar & Drinkery